dmedvik481/CCIS493-Group3/ReadMe_MattBusby.txt

 UserStory10 - Working
   - Root account created with a switch for disabling the account
   - This is in place for testing and building the initial Owner/Admin account
+  - Administrator Navbar added for users with the Admin Role
+  - Having trouble with the appointment Management piece.
+Database integration is causing a hurdle for me.

 UserStory14 - Complete
   - Users can easily navigate the page.